5vision/uct_atari/README.md

 To run supervised training with collected data use:

-    $ python train_keras.py
+    $ python train_keras.py dirs_with_uct_data

-use flag --help to see all options UCT and supervised learning scripts.
+Use flag --help to see all options for UCT and supervised learning scripts.